Lawyer Milloy

-Lawyer Marzell Milloy (born November 14, 1973) is an American former professional football player who was a safety in the National Football League (NFL) for fifteen seasons.
-He played college football for the Washington Huskies, and earned All-American honors.
-He was drafted by the New England Patriots in the second round of the 1996 NFL Draft, and also played for the Buffalo Bills, Atlanta Falcons, and Seattle Seahawks of the NFL.
-He was a four-time Pro Bowl selection, a three-time All-Pro, and a member of the Patriots' Super Bowl XXXVI championship team who beat the St. Louis Rams.
+Lawyer Marzell Milloy (born November 14, 1973) is an American former professional football player who was a safety in the National Football League (NFL) for 15 seasons.
+He played college football for the Washington Huskies, and earned unanimous All-American honors.
+He was selected by the New England Patriots in the second round of the 1996 NFL draft, and also played for the Buffalo Bills, Atlanta Falcons, and Seattle Seahawks of the NFL.
+He was a four-time Pro Bowl selection, a two-time All-Pro, and a member of the Patriots' Super Bowl XXXVI championship team that beat his hometown team, the St. Louis Rams.

 College career

-Milloy attended the University of Washington in Seattle, where he played for the Huskies under head coach Jim Lambright from 1993 to 1995.
-He was the only sophomore in the Pacific-10 Conference to earn all-conference honors in 1994 as he UW and finished third in the Pac-10 with 106 tackles (67 solos); he became the first Husky defensive back to lead the team in tackles since Tony Bonwell recorded 142 tackles in 1972, and he was also credited with an interception, two forced fumbles and one recovered fumble.
-Milloy started all year at free safety as a junior, leading the team in tackles for the second consecutive season with 115 stops, in addition to tallying three forced fumbles, one fumble recovery, and one interception.
-He was recognized as a consensus first-team All-American in 1995, having earned first-team honors from the Associated Press, the Walter Camp Foundation, UPI, the American Football Coaches Association, the Football Writers Association, and the Football News.
-Milloy also earned first-team All-Pac-10 honors and was awarded the Jim Thorpe Award in 1995.
+Milloy attended the University of Washington, where he played for the Huskies under head coach Jim Lambright from 1993 to 1995.
+He was the only sophomore in the Pac-10 Conference to earn all-conference honors in 1994 as he led UW and finished third in the Pac-10 with 106 tackles (67 solos); he became the first Husky defensive back to lead the team in tackles since Tony Bonwell recorded 142 tackles in 1972, and he was also had an interception, two forced fumbles and one recovered fumble.
+Milloy started all year at free safety as a junior, leading the team in tackles for the second consecutive season with 115, in addition to tallying three forced fumbles, one fumble recovery, and one interception.
+He was recognized as a unanimous All-American in 1995, having earned first-team honors from the Associated Press, the Walter Camp Foundation, UPI, the American Football Coaches Association, the Football Writers Association, and The Football News.
+Milloy also received first-team All-Pac-10 honors and the Jim Thorpe Award in 1995.

 Milloy was drafted by the Cleveland Indians as a pitching prospect out of high school and lettered three seasons in baseball at Washington.
-He was later selected in the 1995 draft, by the Detroit Tigers in the 19th round.
+He was later selected in the 1995 draft by the Detroit Tigers in the 19th round.
 In 1994, the Huskies advanced to the NCAA regional finals (Sweet 16), one round from the College World Series, but lost two straight in Wichita to Georgia Tech, led by future major leaguers Jason Varitek and Nomar Garciaparra.